Want to experience the magic of the Aurora Borealis but don’t know where to go? Here are the best places to see the Northern lights in Europe.

 5. Svalbard, Norway

-And on top of that, Svalbard even offers a chance of seeing Aurora borealis during the day due to the polar bears if you visit between the months of November and February.
+And on top of that, Svalbard also offers a chance of seeing Aurora borealis during the day due to the polar bears if you visit between the months of November and February.

 But before you head to Svalbard to enjoy the phenomenon wonder of natural lights, you should know that during the Polar night period, the place is dark for almost 24 hours a day which means that there will be limited activities to participate in.